See all HR resources could take a few minutes depending on your internet.

 "My study shows that, apart from the larger-scale developments, such as the general change into warm periods and ice ages, climate change has previously only produced similar effects on local or regional level", says Svante Björck.

-As an example, let us take the last clear , which took place between the years 1600 and 1900 and which many know as the Little Ice Age.
+As an example, let us take the last clear climate change, which took place between the years 1600 and 1900 and which many know as the Little Ice Age.
 Europe experienced some of its coldest centuries.
 While the extreme cold had serious consequences for agriculture, state economies and transport in the north, there is no evidence of corresponding simultaneous temperature changes and effects in the southern hemisphere.

 The climate archives, in the form of core samples taken from marine and lake sediments and glacier ice, serve as a record of how temperature, precipitation and concentration of atmospheric gases and particles have varied over the course of history, and are full of similar examples.